epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested if expectiminimax is applying the heuristic correctly by having a simple case where they are the same

 - Tested if expectiminimax is able to recognize that there are no more valid moves by checking that the value is -infinity

+- Tested if an invalid direction can be done by giving an invalin input and checking what happened

+- Tested that new_game functions properly by setting a score and grid and then seeing if they get reset

+- Tested that get_empty and add_tile function properly